 After returning to France, Petipa made his début in Paris, where his brother Lucien was Premier Danseur of the Paris Opéra.
 The 21 year old Marius Petipa made his Paris début at the Comédie Française, where he partnered the great Italian Prima Ballerina, Carlotta Grisi.
 In 1841, he returned to Bordeaux where he was appointed Premier Danseur at the Grand Théâtre.
 He studied further under Vestris and made his début in the lead male roles of La Fille mal gardée, Giselle and La Péri, in which he once again partnered Mme.
 Grisi.
 Petipa later showed his skills as a potential ballet master in Bordeaux when he staged his own stagings of four ballets, all which were successful – La Jolie Bordelaise, Les Vendanges, L’Intrigue Amoureuse and Le Langage des Fleurs.

-After his successful season in Bordeaux, Petipa was invited to Madrid in 1844 where he was appointed Premier Danseur at the Royal Theatre.
-In this Spanish engagement, Petipa danced with the renowned French Prima Ballerina Marie Guy-Stéphan in Madrid and on a tour in Andalusia.
-It was during his time in Spanin that Petipa acquired good knowledge of traditional Spanish dance, knowledge that he would later showcase in some of his most famous ballets.
+After his successful season in Bordeaux, Petipa was invited to Madrid in 1844 where he was appointed Premier Danseur at the Teatro del Circo.
+In this Spanish engagement, Petipa danced with the renowned French Prima Ballerina Marie Guy-Stéphan in some of the famous Parisian ballets as staged by his father, including La Esmeralda and La Péri.
+They danced in Madrid and on a tour in Andalusia.
+It was during his time in Spain that Petipa acquired good knowledge of traditional Spanish dance, knowledge that he would later showcase in some of his most famous ballets.
 As he had done in France, he created and staged new ballets for his Spanish company – The Pearl of Seville, The Adventure of the Daughter of Madrid, The Flower of Granada and The Departure for the Bullfight.
 Petipa was in Spain at the time of Queen Isabel II’s wedding to Francisco de Asís de Borbón, Duke of Cádiz, and a gala celebration was held in honour of the event.
 For this gala, Petipa created a new ballet entitled Carmen and her Toreador.
 However, in 1847, Petipa’s time in Spain came to an end after an incident involving his personal life.
-Within the months following his arrival in Madrid, he fell in love with the daughter of a Spanish noblewoman and secretly visited her at her home.
+Within the months following his arrival in Madrid, he fell in love with the daughter of a Spanish noblewoman and regularly visited her at her home.
 However, her mother also had a lover, the Comte Lionel de Chabrillan and when the Comte learned of Petipa’s nocturnal visits to his sweetheart, he mistakenly thought that it was her mother whom Petipa was visiting.
 After catching Petipa visiting the house one night, the Comte believed him to be a rival for his lover’s affections and challenged Petipa to a duel.
 Petipa assured him that it was the noblewoman’s daughter he was in fact courting, but the Comte did not believe him and the duel took place.
-However, duels in Spain were illegal and the police were informed.
-Petipa managed to avoid prosecution and briefly returned to France, never to return to Spain again.
+However, by that point in time, duels in Spain were illegal and the police were informed of the incident.
+Petipa managed to avoid prosecution and quickly fled back to France, never to return to Spain again.

 The scandal in Spain continued to loom over Petipa and his family decided that the best option was for him to leave France.
 His brother Lucien was familiar with working in Russia and sent an inquiry to Antoine Titus in Saint Petersburg.
 The timing could not have been more perfect, for it coincided with a need to find a strong male lead to partner the Imperial Ballet’s Prima Ballerina Elena Andreyanova, who was the mistress of Alexander Gedeonov, the Director of the Imperial Theatres.
 Titus resolved the dilemmas for both parties and shortly afterwards, Petipa received an invitation from Gedeonov to join the Imperial Ballet as Premier Danseur.
 Petipa was quick to accept the invitation and arrived in Saint Petersburg on the 5th June [O.S.
 24th May] 1847.
 Although Petipa lived in Russia for nearly seventy years, he never mastered the Russian language, but he did officially go by a more Russian name – Marius Ivanovich Petipa.
 However, it can be argued that it was not entirely necessary for him to master Russian since, at the time, many Russians spoke French as a second language, including the Imperial family and many of Petipa’s Russian colleagues and dancers.
 In 1848, his father followed his son to Saint Petersburg, where he taught the classe de perfection at the Imperial Ballet School until his death in 1855.